Is your incentive travel program as strong as it could be? Is it a differentiator for your brand in a competitive market?

 - Work in the destination’s local flavor and culture to infuse authenticity.
 For example, in British Columbia, we gave attendees the option to snag cozy gear from Roots, a leading Canadian lifestyle brand inspired by the wilderness.

 - Add in meaningful surprises, like can’t-do-on-your-own experiences tailored to the audience’s passion.
-During one trip for vehicle enthusiasts, a custom vintage car driving tour included lunch at Castello di Monsanto.
+During one trip for car enthusiasts, a custom vintage Fiat driving tour included lunch at Castello di Monsanto.

 - Connect activities so they build off each other, creating a story that culminates in a meaningful way.
 For example, we had participants collect toiletry items for a local homeless shelter as an event’s give-back component.
 During the evening event, shelter representatives shared how the collected donations would better people’s lives.